-At the beginning of the year we sat down with director of CAAN, Merv Thomas and 'Promising Practices' co-director Jason Lawrence to discuss the film’s musical treatment which included a new song by Jason, entitled 'No Shame.’
+At the beginning of the year we sat down with director of CAAN, Merv Thomas and 'Promising Practices' co-director Jason Lawrence to discuss the film’s musical treatment which included Jason's new song "No Shame.’
 Production for 'No Shame' drew upon a diverse group of musicians to tell its story: a plea to debunk the stigmatization of HIV/AIDS and to unify communities living in the Sturgeon Lake and Ahtahkakoop First Nations territories.
-For strings we hired VSO cellist Ariel Barnes and Sons’ own violist, Thomas Beckman.
-This achieved both a warm and authentic acoustical edge.
-On drums, Jarrett Plett provided back beat and Chris Couto filled in with taps on djembe.
-Passionate vocals were provided by Jason Lawrence.
+We enlisted VSO cellist Ariel Barnes to play off of my viola, creating an even more authentic acoustical edge.
+We also bolstered Jarrett's drum performance with percussionist Chris Couto on djembe.

-By mid July we had finished the song and were underway with the score itself.
-At every stage we remained cognizant of the film’s highly dynamic and emotional theme.
-The idea was to supply a thoughtful narrative beneath the various interviews and testimonies that comprised the film, a musical narrative that would lament with characters enveloped in the recovery of their lives, but that would also offer hope and encouragement for the future.
-In this manner, the music drew heavily upon the message of the film, something Merv described in his recent interview with the Saskatoon Phoenix Star as ‘positive and uplifting.’
+By mid-July we had finished the song and were underway with the score itself.
+At every stage we sought to honour the film’s dynamic and emotional theme of recovery and resilience.
+The music drew heavily upon that message, something Merv described in his recent interview with the Saskatoon Phoenix Star as ‘positive and uplifting.’
+Learn more here> http://thestarphoenix.com/health/family-child/we-wanted-to-show-some-hope-hiv-doc-highlights-positive-stories-in-first-nations-communities